EvidentSecurity/esp-sdk-java/docs/CustomSignaturesApi.md

 CustomSignaturesApi apiInstance = new CustomSignaturesApi();
 Integer id = 56; // Integer | Custom Signature ID
+String include = "include_example"; // String | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions See Including Objects for more information.
-String description = "description_example"; // String | The description of the custom signature that is displayed on alerts String identifier = "identifier_example"; // String | The identifier to use for the custom signature.
+String description = "description_example"; // String | The description of the custom signature that is displayed on alerts List<Integer> externalAccountIds = Arrays.asList(56); // List<Integer> | The external account IDs this custom signature should run for.
+If no accounts are selected the custom signature will not be run.
+String identifier = "identifier_example"; // String | The identifier to use for the custom signature.
 Common format is AWS:- such as AWS:IAM-001
 String name = "name_example"; // String | The name of the custom signature
 String resolution = "resolution_example"; // String | Details for how to resolve this custom signature that is displayed on alerts
 String riskLevel = "riskLevel_example"; // String | The risk-level of the problem identified by the custom signature.
-Valid values are low, medium, high
+Valid values are low, medium, high try {
-List<Integer> externalAccountIds = Arrays.asList(56); // List<Integer> | The external account IDs this custom signature should run for.
-If no accounts are selected the custom signature will not be run.
-String include = "include_example"; // String | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions See Including Objects for more information. try {
-    CustomSignature result = apiInstance.update(id, description, identifier, name, resolution, riskLevel, externalAccountIds, include);
+    CustomSignature result = apiInstance.update(id, include, description, externalAccountIds, identifier, name, resolution, riskLevel);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling CustomSignaturesApi#update");